The Wizard of Oz

 However,

-Margaret Hamilton shines the wickedness in her role as the Wicked
+Margaret Hamilton shines with wickedness as the Wicked

 Witch.
-The fact her performance with the intentional accent that creeps
+Her performance with the intentional accent that creeps

-me out shows she was good at playing that part.
+me out shows she played the part well.
 Not to mention the

 make-up that will surely scare off young kids and tiny tots, I was never